iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 > Clustering Techniques

 1. K Mean
-- We Choose **K** number of Clusters.
+- We Choose **K** number of Clusters
-- Select K Random Data Points as Centroid.
+- Select K Random Data Points as Centroid
 - Data Points nearest to its Corresponding Centroid belongs to that Cluster
 - Again the Centroid is Calculated
-- The Data Points are Updated based on New Centroid.
+- The Data Points are Updated based on New Centroid

 2. K Nearest Neighbours
 - Calculate Distance between Test Data and Each Row of Training Data